Pylons/substanced/docs/permissions.rst

   Protects whether a user can view the SDI management pages associated with a resource.

+sdi.view-services

+  Protects whether a user can view the "Services" tab in a folder.

 sdi.edit-properties

   Allows for the editing of the properties of a property sheet for an object.